-Finally, our first full day of riding!
+Finally, our first full day of riding in Tibet!
 After any last minute preparations we set off along the smooth tarmac out of the city and towards the base of the Khamba La pass.
-Today is mostly flat allowing you to spin out those legs and get dialed in for the days to come.
+Today is mostly flat allowing you to spin out those legs and get dialled in for the days to come.
 En-route we take the opportunity to visit the Drepung Monastery.
 The crew will have set up the camp ready for our arrival at the foot of the pass.

 86km / 53 miles.
 Overnight under canvas in our Camp.
 Meal/s Included: B,L&D

 Oh la la, is the prevalent thought this morning as we have breakfast under the towering Khamba La Pass (4,747m).
 Today’s challenge is the first of our major climbs and it’s not to be underestimated.
 The 25km of ascent should be taken at a very relaxed pace, and in an easy gear, as we allow our bodies to continue adapting to the increasingly less dense air.
 From here we can see the sparkling blue of Yamdrok Lake, then we descend to the Southern side of the pass for lunch and then onto the village of Ngartse.